SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Message: Text of SMS with max.
 160 characters.
 You can use variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

-** Troubleshooting **

-* Please verify that the alarm was created and not duplicated.

-* If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.

-* If you don't have an alarm mapping rule (see: [Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which change the alarm severity: in this case the alarm may have different severity than expected.
+##Troubleshooting

+* Please check the same steps as for the threshold rule above.

-* If you use variables keep in mind that the limit of 160 is applied after filling the variables.
-If after filling the variables the text is bigger than 160 characters the SMS will not be send,
+* If you use a variable there is a limit of 160 applied as a total count.
+If after applying the variables the text count more than 160 characters the SMS will not be sent.

 ### On alarm duration increase severity